coop152/obsidian-vaults/Year 3/Third Year Project/Overview of Time classes.md

 - `static int IsLeap(int year)`: return true if year is leap.
 Can be replaced by `chrono::year.is_leap()`, which isn't a static method, so use time literals instead (e.g. `(2020y).is_leap()` vs `Year::IsLeap(2020)`) or construct a `year` object
 - `static int Size(int year)`: returns the number of days in a year.
 Just check if the year is a leap year and use 366 instead of 365.
 Doesn't actually have a direct equivalent in chrono cause its so trivial.
 - `static First()` and `static Last()` are just `chrono::year::min` and `chrono::year::max`.
-- `static long Offset(int year)`: Gives the number of days between the first year and the current one (i think?)
+- `static long Offset(int year)`: Gives the number of days between the first year and the current one.
+This is only used to construct the `Date` object, as far as I can tell.
+- There's a bunch of stuff about centuries for some reason?